Kitware/VTK/Rendering/WebGPU/doc/webgpu-compute-api-user.md

 Note that the data isn't uploaded (copied to the GPU) until the buffer is actually added to the compute pass by `vtkWebGPUComputePass::AddBuffer()` so the data needs to stay valid (i.e. not destroyed) on the CPU until `AddBuffer()` is called.
-Because you can give either `std::vector` data or `vtkDataArray` data to the buffer but only one of two is going to be used when sending data to the GPU, you must specify which one to use by calling `vtkWebGPUComputeBuffer::SetBufferDataType()`.
+Because you can give either `std::vector` data or `vtkDataArray` data to the buffer but only one of two is going to be used when sending data to the GPU, you must specify which one to use by calling `vtkWebGPUComputeBuffer::SetDataType()`.

 For buffers used as outputs of the compute shader, you only need to specify their size using `SetByteSize()`.
 The size of input buffers is automatically determined when `SetData()` is called. `SetByteSize()` should not be called on input buffers.